skillrepos/copilot-ext/labs.md

 ![Change to Edit](./images/sdlc75.png?raw=true "Change to Edit")

 2. Now let's give the AI a targeted set of context to work with.
-Add the 3 files (app/app.py, app/auth.py, and app/datastore.py) as context.
+Add the 3 files from our app in the "app" directory (app/app.py, app/auth.py, and app/datastore.py) as context.
 You can do this in a couple of ways.
 You can drag and drop the files from the explorer file list on the left into the dialog area or you can use the "Add Context" button and select the files.
 (You may need to click on "Files and Folders" in the context picker dialog.) **If other files show up as context, you can click on them in the dialog and an "X" should show up to remove them.
 (Or you can close them if they're open in the current tab in the IDE.)**

 ![Selecting files for context](./images/sdlc76.png?raw=true "Selecting files for context")
 ![Add context](./images/sdlc45.png?raw=true "Add context")

-3. Let's ask Copilot to refactor our selected files to be more efficient.
+3. Let's ask Copilot to refactor our selected files to be more efficient and add logging.
 Enter the prompt below and submit it.

 ```
 Refactor the files to make them more efficient.